After starting to promote Token.io platform to the target audience, the client came across the following issues:

 After exploring the product, we started our lead research.
-Since there weren’t many businesses that checked all the boxes, we used a granular approach, digging into multiple databases and gleaning the most relevant companies.
+Since there weren’t many businesses that checked all the boxes, we used a granular approach, digging into multiple databases and gleaning the most relevant financial industry leads.
 We kept in touch with the client, regularly addressing the base and doing double qualification with both our and client’s SDRs.

 2. Picking up the speed

 To make sure that our project is dynamic, we used referral templates for more precision and asked potential decision-makers directly whether they were qualified to discuss the product of Token.io.
 In case we were reaching out to the wrong person, we asked for directions.

 - Template crafting.